 After the conference, a full costs disclosure will be provided, along with information about how you can retain Alliance Legal Services if you decide to engage us.

 Please note that until you are registered as a client we are unable to give you specific advice about your matter.

 To CONTACT US for a free advice meeting please call 62232400, or: click here

 If you engage us, and before we start work we will normally ask you to make a payment into the Alliance Legal Services Trust Account.
 Trust Accounts are audited by the Law Society.
 By law, Trust Account funds cannot be used or spent until you have been sent a bill and have had an opportunity to check your account.
 Any unspent funds in the Trust Account at the end of your matter are returned to you.

 Confidentiality of emails with Alliance Legal Services

 Because email accounts are often accessed by others such as family, or work colleagues, and because work emails often have private use restrictions, we suggest you consider setting up a new email address to handle family law related correspondence using a web-based service.
-We recommend Gmail which usually interfaces well with our appointment system, and can be accessed wherever there is an internet connection.
-A suggested user name is yournameAFL@gmail.com – Click here to set up a Google Account
+We recommend Gmail which encypts all emails, interfaces well with appointments, and can be accessed wherever there is an internet connection.
+Click here to set up a Google Account

 Thank you for considering Alliance Family Law.
-We are here to help you get through this difficult time.
+There some free resources at this link.